kartik-v/bootstrap-fileinput/README.md

 _string_ the initial preview caption text to be displayed.
 If you do not set a value here and `initialPreview` is set to `true` this will default to `"{preview-file-count} files selected"`, where `{preview-file-count}` is the count of the files passed in `initialPreview`.

+#### overwriteInitial
+_boolean_ whether you wish to overwrite the initial preview content and caption setup.
+This is by default set to `false`.
+When set to `false`, this will always show the
+`initialPreview` content at the beginning (when uploading or during clear).
+If set to `true` any `initialPreview` content set will be overwritten, when new file is uploaded or when files are cleared.
+Setting it to `false` will help displaying a saved image or file from database always - especially when using the `multiple` file upload feature.

 #### captionTemplate
 _string_ the template used to render the caption.
 The following template variables will be parsed: